DexterHaslem/reflex-arena-replay-site/README.md

-This is the frontend (and simple api to host replays not in a wwwroot) for [fragged.online](http://fragged.online) reflex server replay list
+This is the website and backend (database of metadata for replays) for for [fragged.online](http://fragged.online) reflex server replay repo

-This was made from a [Brunch](http://brunch.io) skeleton (brunch/with-redux) with React and Redux.
+The front end is written in React w/ redux, built with [Brunch](http://brunch.io).
+The back end is Spring boot hitting a postgresql db

 ok cool